WICG/attribution-reporting-api/AGGREGATE.md

   ]
 }
 ```
-Each processing origin should specify unique ID strings for each key.
+A processing origin should not reuse an ID string for a different key.
-Further, the origin must not repeat the same id in a particular keyset (i.e. a particular fetch of `keys.json`).
+In particular, the origin must not repeat the same ID in a keyset (i.e. a single fetch of `keys.json`).

 **Note:** The browser may need some mechanism to ensure that the same set of keys are delivered to different users.